 Developing a philosophy

 Personally, I’m relatively new to the WordPress theme space.
 As I’ve read over various WordPress development blogs and news sources, I’ve found that there seems to be a general outcry against too many options.
-In a recent WPCandy podcast, Ryan Imel mentioned that developers should be shooting for zero theme options as an ideal.
+Some of the best WordPress themes take a more minimal approach to theme options.
 Andrew Nacin wrote recently about “learning to decide” instead of just adding another option.

 Death to options!